- CD Releases

 Russell Davies' TV film "The Lowest of the Low" - the history of the bass saxophone, includes Mike in the Joe Venuti role, playing "Raggin' the Scale" - (see video clips).

-Ventures into comedy/theatre include Bob Kerr's Whoopee Band (honorary member-3 albums and several tours - MP violin/ banjo/guitar/strohviolin and musical saw), Jim Davidson ("The Devil Went Down to Brixton"), Ivor Biggun & the Red-nosed Burglars ("Cyril Goes to Bognor") and Bernard Cribbins ("I Hate Country Music").
-Recording and gigs with Australian singer "Duffo" (Jeff Duff) with a band and as a Duo; "Zippy & Pinhead".
-Also a long-standing partnership with John Parker (Les Onions) in many musical guises.
+Ventures into comedy/theatre include a long-standing partnership with John Parker (Les Onions) in many musical guises, Bob Kerr's Whoopee Band (honorary member-3 albums and several Continental tours - MP violin/ banjo/guitar/strohviolin and musical saw), Jim Davidson ("The Devil Went Down to Brixton"), Ivor Biggun & the Red-nosed Burglars ("Cyril Goes to Bognor") and Bernard Cribbins ("I Hate Country Music").
+Recording and gigs with Australian singer "Duffo" (Jeff Duff) with a band and as a Duo; "Zippy & Pinhead" (MP as "Pinhead").

 An occasional member of John Etheridge's "Sweet Chorus" and an appearance at the Xabia Jazz Fesival in Spain as a member of Martin Taylor's "Spirit of Django".